spotify/annoy/README.rst

 Summary of features
 -------------------

-* Euclidean distance or cosine distance (where cosine distance uses Euclidean distance of normalized vectors which equals 2-2*cosine similarity)
+* Euclidean distance or cosine distance, where cosine distance uses Euclidean distance of normalized vectors = sqrt(2-2*cos(u, v))
 * Works better if you don't have too many dimensions (like <100) but seems to perform surprisingly well even up to 1,000 dimensions
 * Small memory usage
 * Lets you share memory between multiple processes